Postposed Adjectives

 until someone tells them.
 (Agostini 2019)

-The indefinite pronoun "anything" is modified by the postposed adjective "unusual" (which is a descriptor).
+The indefinite pronoun "anything" is modified by the postposed adjective "unusual" (which is a descriptorAn adjective which has a particular describing function.
+Descriptors are normally gradable.
+There are four types: size/amount, time, colour and evaluative.).

 Adjectives frequently occurring as postposed after a noun.